-- A medical point must be set up at the Start of every special stage, and at intermediary points if the length of the stage is equal or longer than 15 km, which should be at a distance with an approach time of not longer than 10 minutes in relevant vehicles driven at intervention speed. - The medical point consists of vehicles for emergency primary medical care (MIC), technical intervention (disincarceration/ extrication/fire fighting) (TIV) and evacuation of injured (ambulances). - Medical and technical intervention vehicule can be of combined/mixed use or separate as two vehicles. - All vehicles should be positioned with direct access to the stage, without any obstructing element in front (e.g. any other vehicle, fence tape, barrier, safety marshals) and in the starting order of MIV, TIV and ambulance. - All medical points must be associated with a radio point and properly signed (lightning and cross). - Each MIV has a crew consisting of at least one doctor proficient in resuscitation and experienced in prehospital trauma management, as well as one paramedica/nurse. - Each TIV should have a crew experienced in disincarceration/extrication/fire fighting, preferably personnel from the fire brigade. - One ambulance at the Start should be a resuscitation unit, with a doctor accompanying any injured with need for intensive care during evacuation. - Medical intervention vehicles equipment should be in conformity with Appendix H Supplemet 3. - Dispatching of a medical vehicle is initiated by the Clerk of the Course in consultation with the Chief Medical Officer and with information to the stage commander.
+- A medical point must be set up at the Start of every special stage, and at intermediary points if the length of the stage is equal or longer than 15 km, which should be at a distance with an approach time of not longer than 10 minutes in relevant vehicles driven at intervention speed. - The medical point consists of vehicles for emergency primary medical care (MIV), technical intervention (disincarceration/ extrication/fire fighting) (TIV) and evacuation of injured (ambulances). - Medical and technical intervention vehicule can be of combined/mixed use or separate as two vehicles. - All vehicles should be positioned with direct access to the stage, without any obstructing element in front (e.g. any other vehicle, fence tape, barrier, safety marshals) and in the starting order of MIV, TIV and ambulance. - All medical points must be associated with a radio point and properly signed (lightning and cross). - Each MIV has a crew consisting of at least one doctor proficient in resuscitation and experienced in prehospital trauma management, as well as one paramedica/nurse. - Each TIV should have a crew experienced in disincarceration/extrication/fire fighting, preferably personnel from the fire brigade. - If the stage is running in an area with steep drop offs, the TIV must be equipped with adequate tools to rescue a car should it fall into the ravine. - One ambulance at the Start should be a resuscitation unit, with a doctor accompanying any injured with need for intensive care during evacuation. - Medical intervention vehicles equipment should be in conformity with Appendix H Supplemet 3. - Dispatching of a medical vehicle is initiated by the Clerk of the Course in consultation with the Chief Medical Officer and with information to the stage commander.